InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 final moment.

 ### Summoning a Celestial Being
-This ritual is not necessary,
+This ritual is unlocked after having attained the ability to [commune]({{ site.baseurl }}{% link _pages/darshan.md %}) with Celestial beings, and performing the Elemental Rites.

-but is unlocked after having attained the ability to [commune]({{ site.baseurl }}{% link _pages/darshan.md %}) with Celestial beings.
+It is not recommended to attempt this without having contributed to restoring the Garden of Eden (instead, use the

-It is not recommended to attempt this without having contributed to restoring the Garden of Eden.
+Elemental gateways).

 - While awake, locate a hole in the ground.
   This hole should be natural, but can be of any size.